The Florida Bar

 Justices and appeals court judges, in six-year terms, appear on the ballot for Floridians to vote whether or not to retain them.

-This year there are three Supreme Court Justices and a total of 15 appeals court judges on the ballot for merit retention vote.
+In 2016, there are three Supreme Court Justices and a total of 28 appeals court judges on the ballot for merit retention vote.
 Find your District Court of Appeal on this map.

 Visit www.FloridaBar.org/TheVotesInYOURCOURT to learn more and view biographical information on the judges and justices up for merit retention.